rafaelmgalliez/pdf_to_excel_converter/README.md

 # Medical PDF to Excel Converter

-This Streamlit app parses structured medical PDF reports into validated Excel files.
+This Streamlit app parses structured medical PDF reports for Antibiotics from AGHUX into validated Excel files.

 ## Features
 - Multi-PDF upload